Group of six women smiling and posing together against a beige background.

 As your provider, we are required to inform you that FDA-approved versions of this medication are available.
 However, many patients prefer the compounded version for its lower cost and quicker availability.

-We’re here to help you navigate any side effects and keep you on track with your health goals!
+If you notice any of these side effects, let us know!
+We are here to support you and keep you on track with your health goals!

-How much weight will lose on semaglutide?
+How much weight will I lose?

-The amount of weight loss with Semaglutide varies depending on individual factors such as starting weight, lifestyle changes, and adherence to the treatment plan.
-On average, clinical studies have shown that patients can lose 15-20% of their body weight over a period of one year when using Semaglutide alongside a reduced-calorie diet and increased physical activity.
+The amount of weight loss varies depending on individual factors such as starting weight, lifestyle changes, and adherence to the treatment plan.
+On average, clinical studies have shown that patients can lose 15-20% of their body weight over a period of one year when using alongside a reduced-calorie diet and increased physical activity.
 Results are 100% dependent on the patient and the effort that is put into the weight loss program.
 Some patients are losing as much as 20 to 45 pounds at 3 months.
-Diet is80% of the battle and therefore if you make a lifestyle change in this area you will have more success at losing the weight and keeping it off.
+Diet is 80% of the battle and therefore if you make a lifestyle change in this area you will have more success at losing the weight and keeping it off.

 Disclaimer: The FDA has cautioned that not all forms of Semaglutide or Tirzepatide are safe or effective.
 These medications can exist as either a chemical salt (such as sodium or acetate) or a chemical base.
 Reports have linked the salt forms to serious side effects, and there is no evidence to confirm their effectiveness.
 Despite this, salt compounds are often sold online by unlicensed pharmacies.The approved base forms of Semaglutide and Tirzepatide must be produced under strict FDA-regulated conditions, adhering to stringent guidelines.
 These medications are required to be prepared in a fully sterile environment to ensure their safety and effectiveness.
 Authentic compounded medications must be prescribed by a licensed provider and obtained from reputable, licensed compounding pharmacies.
 These pharmacies source their ingredients from FDA-approved manufacturers worldwide and operate in facilities that have been inspected and approved for sterility by the FDA.
 At Renewed Therapeutics, we exclusively partner with trusted, licensed pharmacies to ensure our patients receive safe, sterile, and effective medications.

-Semaglutide is safe to use if you have hypothyroidism and can be taken alongside common thyroid medications like levothyroxine or Armour Thyroid.
+Semaglutide/Tirzepatide is safe to use if you have hypothyroidism and can be taken alongside common thyroid medications like levothyroxine or Armour Thyroid.
 However, we recommend continuing regular visits and lab monitoring with your primary care provider to manage your thyroid condition effectively.

-Women of childbearing age are advised to use contraception while taking Semaglutide.
+Women of childbearing age are advised to use contraception while taking Semaglutide/Tirzepatide.
 Additionally, it is recommended to stop the medication at least two months before attempting to conceive, as studies on its effects during pregnancy are limited.

-You will likely experience your best results the first time initiating a GLP-1 drug.
+You will likely experience your best results the first time initiating a GLP drug.
 There are many people that can do quite well on low doses of this medication along with diet and exercise.
 This medication is typically titrated up every 4 weeks until the patient has reached goal weight and / or symptoms are not tolerable.
 There are multiple studies that show higher dose causes more side effects.
-Benefits of semaglutide at low dosing include multiple advantages such as minimize side effects, improve tolerance, enhance appetite control, cost efficacy, customize treatment plan per patient, gradual weight loss, and reduce risk of hypoglycemia.
+Benefits of semaglutide/tirzepatide at low dosing include multiple advantages such as minimize side effects, improve tolerance, enhance appetite control, cost efficacy, customize treatment plan per patient, gradual weight loss, and reduce risk of hypoglycemia.
 At Renewed Therapeutics we focus on a patient specific approach, tailoring your care to each patient individually.